|Written by Mike James|

 Page 1 of 4

-The QuickSort is the most elegant of algorithms and every programmer should study it.
-It is not only elegant, it is subtle and this often means it is incorrectly implemented and incorrectly explained.
+QuickSort was published in July 1961 and so is celebrating its 60th birthday.
+QuickSort is the most elegant of algorithms and every programmer should study it.
+It is also subtle and this often means it is incorrectly implemented and incorrectly explained.
 Let's find out how it works and how to get it right.

 While I have programmed the QuickSort (QS) algorithm a number of times in different environments and explained it even more times, I have never been happy with either my understanding or my explanation of this most beautiful of all algorithms.